 Is there a diversionary program for people convicted of a DUI in New Jersey?

 Unfortunately there is not a diversionary program for individuals convicted of a DUI in New Jersey.
 A diversionary program allows first time offenders to forego the usual penalties on conviction in exchange for participation in rehabilitation programs and drug testing.
 In New Jersey, there are diversionary programs, such as conditional discharge or pre-trial intervention for certain drug crimes, but not for DWI offenders.

-If I am convicted of a NJ DWI, can I have my charges expunged from my record?
+If I am convicted of a DWI in New Jersey, can I have my charges expunged from my record?